jundalisay/superb/content/en/research/aristotle/metaphysics/book-7/part-3.md

-+++
+---
-title= "What is Substance?"
+title: "What is Substance?"
-heading= "Part 3 of Book 7"
+heading: "Part 3 of Book 7"
-author= "Aristotle"
+author: "Aristotle"
-image= "/covers/meta.jpg"
+image: "/covers/meta.jpg"
-description= "What is Substance?" linkb= "/research/aristotle/metaphysics/book-7/part-1" linkbtext= "Part 1" linkf= "/research/aristotle/metaphysics/book-7/part-4" linkftext= "Part 4" icon= "/icons/aris.jpg"
-+++
+description: "The word 'substance' is applied in 4 ways"
+icon: "/icons/aris.jpg"
+---

-"The word 'substance' is applied in 4 ways:
+The word 'substance' is applied in 4 ways:
 1. the essence
 2. the universal
 3. the genus, These are thought to be the substance of each thing,